Toggle: English / Spanish

 - The type of problem being treated

-- How much of the lung is removed
+- How much lung tissue (if any) is removed

 - Your overall health before surgery

 Putnam JB Jr. Lung, chest wall, pleura, and mediastinum.
 In: Townsend CM Jr., Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 19th ed.
 Philadelphia, PA: Saunders Elsevier; 2012:chap 58.

 Tsiouris A, Horst HM, Paone G, Hodari A, Eichenhorn M, Rubinfeld I. Preoperative risk stratification for thoracic surgery using the American College of Surgeons National Surgical Quality Improvement Program data set: Functional status predicts morbidity and mortality.
 J Surg Res.
 2012: epub ahead of print.

 Wiener-Kronish JP, Shepherd KE, Bapoje SR, Albert RK.
 Preoperative evaluation.
 In: Mason RJ, Broaddus C, Martin T, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 5th ed.
 Philadelphia, PA: Saunders Elsevier;2010:chap 26.

 - Norman S. Kato, MD, Surgeon with the Cardiac Care Medical Group, Encino, CA. Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.